Materials

 Finishes

-Matte: Non-glossy varnish or laminate
+Matte: Satisfyingly non-glossy all over varnish or laminate

-Gloss: High gloss shine
+Gloss: High gloss all over shine

 Features